TomPace101/nanopore_diffusion/new_notes.md

 - there is no way to manually force a signature update
 - signatures aren't updated on a task-by-task basis, so if doit crashes before all tasks finish, all the intermediate progress is lost
 - tasks can't modify the task list, complicating auto-generation of the task list in nontrivial circumstances
+- there's not an easy solution to this one, but: when my task names change, the database loses any previous state and assumes the task is new, because the task names are the database keys.
+It would take pattern matching to fix this, I guess?

 **note that some items below have already been resolved**